ampache/ampache/docs/API.md

 Ampache supports sending your auth parameter to the server using a Bearer Token.

+The `auth` parameter does not need to be sent with your URL.
+We will check your header for a token first

 ```Text
 GET https://demo.ampache.dev/server/json.server.php?action=handshake&version=6.0.0 HTTP/1.1
 Authorization: Bearer 000111112233334444455556667777788888899aaaaabbbbcccccdddeeeeeeff